DUCovidTools/gncr-portal/README.md

 ### Prerequisites
  * You have installed the Kubernetes command link tools, and the IBM cloud CLI with the Kubernetes plugin.
  * You have (or someone in the team has) created a Kubernetes cluster in IBM cloud.
- * You have (or someone in the team has) created an App ID instance in IBM cloud.
+ * You have (or someone in the team has) created an App ID instance in IBM cloud (if using).

 ### Connect to the cluster